tijme/blog-v1/README.md

 $ hexo generate --staging production
 ```

 It can also be used with `--staging development` if you are generating the blog for development purposes.
-Please note that `grunt dev` automatically (re)generates the content.
+Please note that `grunt dev` in the `themes/finnwea` folder automatically (re)generates the content.

 ## Development